groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/Extensions/ValueObservationQueryable.md

 - Tip: Learn how a SwiftUI view can configure a `Queryable` type, control the database values it displays, in <doc:QueryableParameters>.

-- Tip: For more information about database observation, see <https://swiftpackageindex.com/groue/grdb.swift/documentation/grdb/valueobservation>.
+- Tip: For more information about database observation, see [GRDB.ValueObservation].

 ## Topics